 Early on in its development, MerchantCircle distinguished itself by being “business owner centric”.
 Other business review sites such as Yelp and Insider Pages are “consumer-centric.”
 The Web 2.0 community has been split on this issue.
 Sites like Yelp posit that reviews must be real and they actively monitor for abuses – phony positive reviews that smack of disingenuous platitudes.

 In fact, on sites like Yelp and Angie’s List, a poorly written (or even well written) POSITIVE review can easily be removed.
-(We know because we’ve seen positive reviews on those sites that we wrote for clients get tagged, removed, and we received a stiff warning – and we thought we were good at it.)
+(We know because we’ve had people tell us their positive reviews on those sites get tagged and removed.

 On the other hand, getting a negative review removed – even when the negative review has all of the earmarks of being phony or possibly written by an unscrupulous competitor – can be next to impossible.

 And therein lay the rub: We have seen numerous examples of prominent business owners being smeared unfairly by phony negative reviews.
 The idea of a business-centric review site like MC giving members more control over review content has some merit.
 There is no single perfect solution, i.e., one that would maintain full integrity of both positive and negative review content.

 While the Web 2.0 bloggers debate the merits of business-centric vs. consumer-centric protocol, there has been some unexpected controversy – specifically on both Yelp and Angie’s List.
 These sites that trumpet the pristine nature of their consumer-centric basis have been rocked with allegations of “advertising extortion” and disingenuous review manipulation working both for and against business owners who either opt for or against the advertising purchase proposals floated to them by ad sales reps.